How To Find Prime Factors Of A Large Number

 Methods for Finding Prime Factors

 There are several methods for finding the prime factors of a number, each with its own strengths and weaknesses.
 The simplest method is trial division, which involves testing each prime number, starting with 2, to see if it divides the given number.
-If it does, the prime number is a factor, and the process is repeated with the quotient until only prime factors remain.
+Consider this: if it does, the prime number is a factor, and the process is repeated with the quotient until only prime factors remain.
 This method is straightforward but can be inefficient for large numbers.

 More advanced methods include Fermat's factorization method, which is effective for numbers that are close to a perfect square, and the Pollard rho algorithm, which is more efficient for numbers with relatively small prime factors.
 For extremely large numbers, more sophisticated algorithms like the quadratic sieve and the general number field sieve are used, but these are beyond the scope of this article.